ballinarslsubbranch/sub-branch/meetings/2025-05-29-general-meeting-minutes.md

 Member sought continued printing of minutes.
 Executive agreed.

-Member asked avout WSO course and engagement.
+Member asked about WSO course and engagement.
 Advised certificate was not sent to office but sent to phone.
 Referred back to wellbeing report.
 Volunteers sought for WSO.

 ## 14. Dated of next social forum 26 June 2025